How to Apply

 These courses are typically offered each semester and term.
 Some courses are also offered through BYU Independent Study and at the Salt Lake Center.
 Prerequisite courses from other universities or colleges, other than Comms 101 or an advanced writing course, are not transferable.

-Students MUST upload a PDF of their Full Progress (ABC) Report, including the Academic Summary (the last page of the report), as part of the application process.
+• Students MUST upload a PDF of their Full Progress Report as part of the application process.
 The Academic Summary by itself, or an official transcript, will not be accepted and will cause your application to be invalidated.
 For information on how to find this report, please click here.

 Credit Information